 By locating the shelf containing this iBar on another desktop, and by adding to it other gadgets as appropriate, you can dedicate different virtual desktops to different kinds of activity.
 Thus you might have one desktop for work, a second for leisure, a third dedicated to computer housekeeping, and so on.

-In the case of the E19 desktop, the iBar acts not only as an application launcher but as a tracker too.
-It can also be configured to act just as a launcher but not a tracker, or as a tracker but not a launcher.
+In the case of the Moksha desktop, the iBar acts not only as an application launcher but as a tracker too.
+It can also be configured to act just like a launcher but not a tracker, or as a tracker but not a launcher.
 This gives you great flexibility, so that you could, for instance, have one shelf dedicated to launching applications and a second shelf to track them.
-See the article on the E19 iBar for details.

 Gadgets available on the default Bodhi installation

 The following gadgets are available on a new Bodhi installation.
-You can add more from the Module Settings dialog box (go to Main menu > Settings > Modules).
+You can add more from the Module Settings dialog box (go to the Main menu > Settings > Modules).

 reconfigure tzdata from Terminology – you will need to enter your password and follow the prompts

 iBar – a dock for application launchers and, in the Moksha desktop, a launch tracker as well.
 Its use is described earlier in this article and also here

 Pager – accesses the virtual desktops on your system, shown as tiny pictures

 Shot – a simple screenshot + save/upload module